SyedIzzatUllah/Pakistan-Railway-Network/README.md

 usmansyd738@gmail.com
-your prized suggestions will be considered welcoming.
+your suggestions will be considered welcoming.